Reference definitions for terms used throughout RealScout, Member Support documentation, and Help Center articles. Terms are listed alphabetically.

 Office Listings Website Widget: Website widget that displays a brokerage's or team's office listings inventory.

 Onboarding Link: A lead-facing flow that gathers info and invites a prospect to set up their own search and alerts.
-(Often positioned as “self-onboarding” for buyer leads.)
+Found in your Marketing tab under Market My RealScout.

 Open House Inquiries: Requests tied to open houses and open house follow-up, typically treated as high-intent signals.
-A tag is added to the lead and a message is sent to you directly.
+A tag is added to the Contact and a message is sent to you directly in your Conversations.

 P

 Pooled Contacts: Shared contact pools at the brokerage level that can be distributed to agents per office policy.
-(Build/Enterprise Accounts)
+(Build and Enterprise Accounts.)

 Popular Homes: Auto Nurture email content showing popular or highly clicked listings near your default map location.
-Used for engagement when a contact does not have an agent/client-created listing alert or agent-created template.
+Used for engagement when a Contact does not have an agent or client-created listing alert or agent-created template.

 Q

-QR Code: A scannable code that can point to Search Links, onboarding pages, or other lead capture URLs for easy mobile access at events (example: open houses).
+QR Code: A scannable code that can point to Search Links, onboarding pages, or other lead capture URLs for easy mobile access at events such as open houses.

-Quick Links (Search Links “Quick Link”): A fast way to create a shareable search link with basic criteria.
-These do not save to your account and have fewer customization options than advanced Search Links so should be saved to your own notes.
+Quick Links (Search Links "Quick Link"): A fast way to create a shareable search link with basic criteria.
+These do not save to your account and have fewer customization options than Advanced Search Links.

 R

-RealScout: Our company's name, the name of your search portal, and the tag you'll see in some 2-way integrations for leads originating in RealScout.
+RealScout: The company name, the name of your search portal, and the tag visible in some 2-way integrations for Contacts originating in RealScout.

 S

 Search Links: Public, shareable URLs for curated searches you can distribute via social, email, or QR codes.
-A common workflow is: build a search template first, then create a Search Link from that template, customize the public display, choose a preview card, and add lead capture tags.
+Common workflow: build a search Template first, create a Search Link from that Template, customize the public display, choose a preview card, and add lead capture tags.

-Search Link Lead Capture: When a visitor saves a search, they must enter an email which creates a new lead in your RealScout account.
+Search Link Lead Capture: When a visitor saves a search, they must enter an email which creates a new Contact in your RealScout account.

-Search Link Tags (simple lead source tracking): Search Links can apply tags to new leads who sign up through the link, enabling lead source tracking and automation, or chaining of templates, i.e. using a search link template tag to trigger a market alert template (using matching tags)
+Search Link Tags: Search Links can apply tags to new Contacts who sign up through the link, enabling lead source tracking and automation, or chaining of Templates (e.g., using a Search Link template tag to trigger a Market Alert template).

 SOI (Sphere of Influence): Your personal and professional network that can become clients or referrals.

-Suppress Monthly Drip (Auto Nurture): Setting that turns off the standard Popular Homes drip emails, and uses a client's own interactions (on RealScout or some site activity passed through an automation such as FUB or Zillow 1-way) to set up an auto-updating alert.
-A Home Value Alert is still set up for leads with full addresses in a CRM such as FUB, when Auto Nurture with suppress drip is enabled.
+Suppress Monthly Drip (Auto Nurture): Setting that turns off the standard Popular Homes drip emails and uses a Contact's own interactions to set up an auto-updating alert.
+A Home Value Alert is still set up for Contacts with full addresses in a CRM such as FUB when Auto Nurture with suppress drip is enabled.

 T

-Tag Automation (Template tag-based automation or tag syncing): A workflow where templates with tags automatically create alerts for contacts with matching tags.
-In practice, RealScout checks for tag matches every 20 minutes but can take up to an hour in some cases.
+Tag Automation: A workflow where Templates with tags automatically create alerts for Contacts with matching tags.
+RealScout checks for tag matches every 20 minutes but can take up to an hour in some cases.

-Tags: Labels used to segment contacts, trigger automations, and group contacts for bulk actions.
-Tags can also sync with integrated systems and may include external tags that cannot be edited in RealScout.
-Tags are case-insensitive and you should avoid "one-size-fits-all" tags.
-Tags from external systems (Cloze, FUB) will sync to RealScout automatically every 20 minutes, and can take up to an hour in some cases or be delayed by a backfill.
+Tags: Labels used to segment Contacts, trigger automations, and group Contacts for bulk actions.
+Tags can sync with integrated systems and may include external tags that cannot be edited in RealScout.
+Tags are case-insensitive (uppercase and lowercase are treated as the same) but symbol-sensitive: a hyphen, underscore, and space each create a distinct tag — "luxury-buyer", "luxury_buyer", and "luxury buyer" are three different tags and will not trigger the same template.
+Avoid generic, one-size-fits-all tags.
+Tags from external systems (Cloze, FUB) sync to RealScout automatically every 20 minutes and can take up to an hour in some cases or be delayed by a backfill.

 Templates: Reusable alert configurations for faster setup, consistency, and automation.
-Two types are Listing Alert Templates and Market Alert Templates.
+Two types: Listing Alert Templates and Market Alert Templates.

 Test the Market: An agent tool that generates a PDF report for seller conversations, showing buyer demand and market insights.
-This is a one-off tool and not saved inside client accounts.
+A one-off tool — results are not saved inside client accounts.

-Text Notifications: Available if you connect your mobile phone in your Notification Settings, and will send client messages to you via SMS alert.
+Text Notifications: Available if you connect your mobile phone in Notification Settings.
+Sends Contact messages to you via SMS alert.

 U